rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 ![Screenshot of an in-progress game of Project YAWC](project_yawc.png)

-Project YAWC is an in-progress Advance-Wars style tactics game being developed by junkmail using [ggez] as a framework.
+Project YAWC is an in-progress Advance-Wars style strategy game being developed by junkmail using [ggez] as a framework.
 The game is currently in a closed alpha state with working netplay.
 September saw the release of version A2, including revamped netcode and the full core set of units.